Engineering and Manufacturing

 These units will support your theoretical knowledge behind engineering to understand the duties and compliances required by engineers.
 The industry experience will allow you to reflect upon the importance of theoretical knowledge delivered and gain further skills within your specialist area.
 This will allow you to network with potential employers, provide you with work experience, prepare your CV, preparation for interviews, increasing confidence, and potentially secure you a job once completed.

-A minimum of 4 GCSEs at Grade 4 or above including Maths, English and Science (or equivalents).
+4 GCSEs at Grade 4 or above including English Language, Maths and Science, or equivalent.

 A successful interview.